Ezmerald/rainbow-song/README.md

 # rainbow-song
-a song about rainbows (as per the coding train tutorial)
+a song about rainbows (as per the coding train tutorial) in the key of C major.